djhshih/djhshih.github.io/res/programming.md

 The **Software Carpentry** has many [high-quality lessons](https://software-carpentry.org/lessons/) geared towards beginners and self-learners for Shell/Bash, Python, and R.
-For deeper dives after working through their lessons, you can check out the resources below.
+After working through their lessons, you can check out the resources below for deeper dives.

 ### Bash